 The benefits of gardening with us include improved physical health, strength and stamina, mobility, balance, fine and gross motor skills, better sleep, and a reduction in pain and sleep medication.
 Please get in touch

 for more information.

-We provide general social and therapeutic horticulture sessions to gardeners with varying needs on who are making positive changes to their lives.
+We also provide general social and therapeutic horticulture sessions to gardeners with varying needs.
 If you think this would benefit you or someone you know, please get in touch

 *** URGENT: Volunteers needed in Birmingham ***

 Thrive Birmingham is looking for more volunteers to help out during the week to support our therapists, but we have a particular need for the following:

 Gardening for Good Health Programme at Kings Heath Park

 Every Tuesday starting on October 10, 2017, 9.30am – 3.30pm

 We need female volunteers to who will be working with women who have suffered domestic violence or sexual abuse.
 Details here.

 Every Tuesday and Wednesday during school term time.